Regina Doherty: Seanad Éireann

-At the general election in February 2020, Doherty was defeated in her Meath East constituency, losing to Darren O'Rourke of Sinn Féin, while her Fine Gael colleague Helen McEntee (Minister of State for European Affairs) was re-elected.
+At the 2020 general election, Doherty was defeated in Meath East, losing to Darren O'Rourke of Sinn Féin, while her Fine Gael colleague Helen McEntee (Minister of State for European Affairs) was re-elected.

-Nationally, Fine Gael lost twelve of its 47 seats in the election.
+Nationally, Fine Gael fell from 50 to 35 seats in the election.
 When the 33rd Dáil assembled on 20 February 2020 to elect a Taoiseach, none of the nominees was elected.
-Leo Varadkar resigned as Taoiseach, but under Article 28.11.2º of the Constitution, all members of the government continued to hold office until the appointment of their successors.
+Leo Varadkar resigned as Taoiseach, but under Article 28.11.2° of the Constitution, all members of the government continued to hold office until the appointment of their successors.
 Doherty therefore continued as Minister for Employment Affairs and Social Protection until the appointment of Micheál Martin as Taoiseach on 27 June, at the head of a three-part coalition government comprising Fianna Fáil, Fine Gael and the Green Party.
 On the same day, she was nominated by the Taoiseach to the Seanad, and also appointed as Leader of the Seanad.
 Her role is to direct government business in the Seanad.

-Move to Dublin Fingal
+Move to Dublin Fingal and European Parliament

 In September 2020, it was announced that Doherty would seek Fine Gael's nomination to contest the next general election in the Dublin Fingal constituency.
-According to Doherty, she has connections to the area, with family in North County Dublin and having bought her first home in Swords, Dublin.
+According to Doherty, she has connections to the area, with family in north County Dublin and had bought her first home in Swords, County Dublin.

+In December 2023, Doherty announced her intention to seek her party's nomination to run for the 2024 European Parliament election in the Dublin constituency.
+In February 2024, she was selected to contest the election, beating Barry Ward and Josepha Madigan respectively.
+The election was held on 7 June 2024, and Doherty was elected, coming second on the first count, though taking the first seat.
+She took office on 17 July 2024.